 If a textbook is lost or damaged, the student will be expected to pay for its replacement.

-REPORT CARDS/STUDENT PROGRESS REPORTS
+Report Cards/Student Progress Reports

 Report Cards

 Report cards are issued every nine (9) weeks for grades K-8th.
 Parents also have access to report cards on Renweb.

 Nine week letter grades for each subject are entered on the report card.
+The final average for each subject will be calculated by using all four nine week’s grades.

-Mid-term and final grades are computed by averaging the first and second quarter grades or third and fourth quarter grades.
-1st & 2nd averages are recorded on the permanent record and nine week grades and averages are recorded on the report card.
+Progress Reports

 Progress reports will be sent home electronically via Renweb during the middle of the nine weeks for every student in grades 1-8 for each grading period.
 The teacher will also contact parents of those students who are failing.